Bylaws

 ADOPTION

-These bylaws were approved by the Board of Directors of the Academy of Financial Services on October 11, 1994 and revised by the Board of Directors of the Academy on October 14, 2015 and again on March 9, 2020.
+These bylaws were approved by the Board of Directors of the Academy of Financial Services on October 11, 1994, and revised by the Board of Directors of the Academy on October 14, 2015, on March 9, 2020, and on June 2, 2026.